davidw102403/david-website/_posts/2023-03-31-linear-regression-from-scratch.md

 b = b - L \cdot \frac{\partial E}{\partial b}
 $$

 And thats it.
-We have successfully defined an algorithm for linear regression.
+We have successfully defined an algorithm to find parameters for __*m*__ and __*b*__, which we can use to find the linear regression line.
 Now all that's left is to implement it in code.

 ## Implementing Linear Regression In Python